lealre/lealre/README.md

 ### Hello!
 I'm Renan 👋

-I am just a curious guy who likes software development, mainly using Python. 🤙
+I am an engineer enthusiastic about software development, mainly using Python.

 My portfolio with all my public projects is pinned below.
 Feel free to reach out if you have any suggestions or questions.